Ages of children: Licensed to care for children from infancy

 Shows Children that Men Can Teach and Care for Young Children Too: In 2019 the teaching team was, known to have been usually or all of the time, women only.
 (Note that it is best to have gender balance with children being taught and cared for by both men and women.
 In Home-based ECE this criterion relates to visiting teachers only)

-Highly Parent Rated: THIS SERVICE CANNOT YET BE CLASSIFIED AS A HIGHLY RATED SERVICE.
+Is this service HIGHLY Parent Rated?: THIS SERVICE CANNOT YET BE CLASSIFIED AS A HIGHLY RATED SERVICE.
 (To be so it needs to have a number of recent positive reviews - at least 5 positive if a small centre, or 10 if a mega-centre or a home-based service)

-Compliance with Regulations & Minimum Standards: It has a clean record.
-It was not downgraded to a provisional or suspended licence by the Ministry of Education last year (if you want to check on its history before 2019 go to more info below)
+COMPLIANCE warning: It has a clean record.
+It's licence was not downgraded by the Ministry of Education in 2019 or 2020 as far as we know (if you want to check on its history before 2019 go to more info below)

 I highly rate Nurture @ Home.
 They are a small Nelson/Tasman community who are so supportive to one another.